 - Hydrophobic interactions: Hydrophobic groups, such as the side chains of valine, leucine, and phenylalanine, tend to associate due to Van der Waals bonding and coalesce in an aqueous environment, excluding water molecules from their surroundings.
 As a consequence, the distance between them decreases, enhancing the energies of attraction involved.
 This type of interaction is estimated to contribute up to 50% of the total strength of the Ag–Ab bond.

 - Van der Waals bonds: These forces depend upon interactions between the “electron clouds” that surround the Ag and Ab molecules.
 The interaction has been compared to that which might exist between alternating dipoles in two molecules, alternating in such a way that, at any given moment, oppositely oriented dipoles will be present in closely apposed areas of the Ag and Ab molecules.

-Each of these non-covalent interactions operates over very short distance (generally about 1 Å) so, Ag-Ab interactions depends on very close fit between antigen and antibody.
+Each of these non-covalent interactions operates over a very short distance (generally about 1 Å) so, Ag-Ab interactions depend on a very close fit between antigen and antibody.

 Strength of Ag-Ab interactions

-- Combined strength of totalnon-covalent interactions between single Ag-binding site of Ab and single epitope is affinity of Ab for that epitope.
+- The combined strength of total non-covalent interactions between a single Ag-binding site of Ab and a single epitope is the affinity of Ab for that epitope.

-- Strength of multiple interactions between multivalent Ab and Ag is avidity.
-Avidity is better measure of binding capacity of antibody than affinity.
-High avidity can compensate low affinity.
+- The strength of multiple interactions between multivalent Ab and Ag is avidity.
+Avidity is a better measure of the binding capacity of antibodies than affinity.
+High avidity can compensate for low affinity.

-- Antibody elicited by one Ag can cross react with unrelated Ag if they share identical epitopeor have similar chemical properties.
+- Antibodies elicited by one Ag can cross-react with unrelated Ag if they share identical epitopes or have similar chemical properties.